Gusto Payroll Review

 Is Gusto Easy To Use?

-Gusto is well-organized, and its modern UI is easy to navigate.
+We find Gusto well-organized and easy to navigate.
 While some users have noted the software’s increasing number of glitches, most users report that the software is easy to use.
-A dashboard shows the most important payroll information for both employers and employees, and a sidebar gives quick access to major features.
+A dashboard shows the most important payroll information for both employers and employees; a sidebar gives quick access to major features.

-Unlike other payroll services, Gusto does not handle the implementation process for you.
+Gusto does not handle the implementation process unless you’re on its Premium plan.
 While this means more work, it also means you will probably save a lot of time instead of waiting weeks for your software to be implemented.
 Gusto provides step-by-step instructions to lead you through the setup process and offers good customer support if you get stuck or have questions.

 Gusto Features

-Compared to other payroll software, Gusto’s offerings are decidedly robust.
+That said, compared to other payroll software, Gusto’s offerings are decidedly robust.
 Beyond full-service payroll tools, Gusto’s HR tools and benefits administration are on par with those offered by the leaders in the payroll industry, such as ADP Payroll and QuickBooks Online Payroll.
-Gusto customers appreciate the software’s commitment to making payroll easier by offering tons of payroll resources, unlimited support, and useful automation.

 Gusto Customer Service